bartec91/bartec91/README.md

 ## Hi it's Bartek!

 I have several years of experience in the field of creating and programming websites and online stores.
-I am  young, ambitious, diligent, self-disciplined, competent Webmaster.
+I am  young, ambitious, diligent, self-disciplined, competent Developer.
 I consistently implements the company's strategy.
 I can be focused on both results and customer satisfaction.
 I speaks English very well.
 Determined, consistent, i can make key decisions..

 ### My Portfolio: